 - Avoid dairy products such as milk and paneer.
 However, skimmed milk curd is recommended as it is rich in beneficial bacteria.

-- Supplementation with lactobacillus acidophilus is much needed in the treatment of diarrhea.
+- Supplementation with lactobacillus acidophilus is much needed in the treatment of diarrhoea.

 These remedies are usually effective if combined with correct eating habits while avoiding stimulants such as tobacco and caffeine.

-Remember that diarrhea is a temporary event and can be avoided easily with a little bit of caution.
+Remember that diarrhoea is a temporary event and can be avoided easily with a little bit of caution.